SimpleSocket/music-api/README.md

 Will return 201 Created status code on success with body from itunes

 Will return 409 Status if the artist is not in the users favorites

+Will return 401 unauthorized if Authorization header is does not exist or id is invalid

 ---
     /health/ping